Greugreu/EvaluationSymfony/README.md

   3. Open a browser at [http://localhost:8000](http://localhost:8000)

-For detailed explanation on how things work, check out [Synfony Docs](https://symfony.com/doc/4.4//index.html).
+For detailed explanation on how things work, check out [Symfony Documentation](https://symfony.com/doc/4.4//index.html).